Skye, Foundry, Indigo, Ready, and Tudor share the same underlying structure and functionality. This guide applies to all these templates.

 Adjust the appearance of the navigation hamburger, search, and shopping cart icons with the UI Icon Color and UI Icon Weight tweaks.

-- Use the tweaks in the Header Right Side section of the Style Editor to hide or show the search and social icons.
+- Use the tweaks in the Header Right Side section of Site Styles to hide or show the search and social icons.

 - Adjust the appearance of the social icons, including using the icon’s standard brand colors, with the tweaks in the Header Social Icons section.